 Don't be too perturbed if you've ticked the retro box but your documents say something like: "Retroactive date – none".
 It doesn't necessarily mean there isn't any cover; it's more likely your insurer has included it but doesn't need to specify a date.

 Also, don't get confused between a start date and a retro date.
 The start date is when your cover – for past, present and future work – is effective from.
 Your policy renews a year from its start date and on the same date every year.
 The retro date merely states how far back that policy's cover goes.
 It stays the same.

 All this can be a bit tricky to get your head around so feel free to get in touch if you need help.
-You can phone us on 0345 222 5391 or drop an email to email@example.com
+Call 0345 222 5391 or email email@example.com

 Image used under license from Shutterstock.architectsclaimsengineersinsurance explainedretroactive coversurveyors